pepzer/shrimp/README.md

 Shrimp is a [ClojureScript](https://clojurescript.org/) library that implements asynchronous communication channels, built on top of [Red Lobster](https://github.com/whamtet/redlobster) promise library.
 It targets [Node.js](https://nodejs.org/en/) and [Lumo](https://github.com/anmonteiro/lumo) with the aim to be lightweight and to offer in addition useful functionalities for testing async functions.
-Shrimp is *not* meant to replace [core.async](https://github.com/clojure/core.async) on these platforms, there is no plan to offer the same functionalities and no attempt to hide the underlying promise API.
+This is an experiment and there is no plan to offer more functionalities and no attempt to hide the underlying promise API.
+To work with [core.async](https://github.com/clojure/core.async) on Lumo check [Andare](https://github.com/mfikes/andare).

 Almost all operations on channels in Shrimp return a Red Lobster promise that could be managed with functions and macros from the same library.
 In addition Shrimp offers an async supporting loop macro, and there is also [Shrimp-Chain](https://github.com/pepzer/shrimp-chain), a collection of macros built on top of Shrimp providing a unified way to manage multiple async operations returning promises intertwined with synchronous ones.

-## Rationale

-While there is evidence to support the diagnosis of NIH syndrome, this project is motivated by the relative complexity/overhead of using core.async with Lumo.
-Shrimp should be fast at compile and run-time and it only requires one additional dependency.
-Also it's fun to experiment!

 ## Leiningen/Clojars/Lumo